 Second Trimester Purchases

-If you plan on breastfeeding, you may want to just take it easy for the first month or so (in fact, I insist that you do!).
+If you plan on breastfeeding, you may want to just take it easy for the first month or so.
 This will be a critical time for you and your baby to get the hang of nursing.
 You can walk around in a robe for a while and not worry about modesty or being stressed while you are figuring things out.
 When you feel ready to venture out into the world, a good nursing cover might make you more comfortable.
 Covered Goods has a great option that also serves as a car seat cover, infinity scarf, and grocery cart cover.
+Keep in mind that some babies might not tolerate a cover and we are also all about empowering women to nurse whenever and however they want.
+Normalize breastfeeding!

 You will need a few things to ease your way into the wonderful (and sometimes painful!) world of breastfeeding.